qiboteam/qibo/doc/source/api-reference/qibo.rst

 :meth:`qibo.core.circuit.Circuit.fuse` method.
-This returns a new circuit for which the total number of gates is less than the gates in the original circuit as groups of gates have been fused to a single :class:`qibo.abstractions.gates.Unitary` gate.
+This returns a new circuit for which the total number of gates is less than the gates in the original circuit as groups of gates have been fused to a single :class:`qibo.abstractions.gates.FusedGate` gate.
 Simulating the new new circuit is equivalent to simulating the original one but in most cases more efficient since less gates need to be applied to the state vector.

-The fusion algorithm starts by keeping track of the gates that act on each qubit.
 All one-qubit gates acting on the same qubit in a row are fused together.
-Once a two-qubit gate acting on a specific pair (q0, q1) is found then it is fused together with the existing fused one-qubit gates on q0 and q1.
+Once a two-qubit gate acting on a specific pair ``(q0, q1)`` is found then it is fused together with the existing fused one-qubit gates on ``q0`` and ``q1``.
-If a new two-qubit gate is found which acts on either q0 or q1 but not both then the fusion round for the pair (q0, q1) stops and a new fusion round starts for the target qubits of the new two-qubit gate.
+If a new two-qubit gate is found which acts on either ``q0`` or ``q1`` but not both then the fusion round for the pair ``(q0, q1)`` stops and a new fusion round starts for the target qubits of the new two-qubit gate.

 For example the following: